 He worked consistently and rose through the ranks to the position of General Manager.

-Sanusi Vs Goodluck Jonathan 2014
+Sanusi Vs. Goodluck Jonathan 2014

 While we shall not be quoted anywhere on this, we think they found a way to make the president get him out of the office for it.

-This might not be true, as there is no evidence to back that up that we know, but there is no evidence either that it didn’t happen.
+This might not be true, as there is no evidence to back that up that we know, but there is no evidence that it didn’t happen.

-If anything, the incidences are just too close to not raise suspicion; the sack was not reflective of mismanagement or any other managerial incompetency on the part of Sanusi Lamido Sanusi, and that’s what most Nigerians think is the more usual and normal cause for such a sack.
+If anything, the incidences are just too close not to raise suspicion; the sack was not reflective of mismanagement or any other managerial incompetency on the part of Sanusi Lamido Sanusi, and that’s what most Nigerians think is the more usual and normal cause for such a sack.

 The government of the day did a good job of shrouding the causes for his sack in mystery.
 Before his suspension, however, he led a “rescue mission” for Afribank, Intercontinental Bank, Finland bank, and Oceanic Bank, which had them bailed out of dire straits with 400 Billion Naira and their chief executives promptly dismissed.